 Our sustainability programs place a high priority on water conservation including improving tool efficiency and increasing water recycling opportunities.

-Our 2021 results show that we are close to using the same amount of recycled water as non-recycled water.
+Recycled water represented 48% of our total water use in 2022, meaning we are close to using the same amount of recycled water as non-recycled water.

 |Wafer Fab||Assembly and Test|

-|ATMC, Austin, Texas, US||5.6||Bangkok, Thailand||5.2|
+|ATMC, Austin, Texas, US||5.7||Bangkok, Thailand||5.3|

-|Chandler, Arizona, US||1.0||Kaohsiung, Taiwan||5.0|
+|Chandler, Arizona, US||0.0||Kaohsiung, Taiwan||4.2|

-|Oak Hill, Austin, Texas, US||5.6||Tianjin, China||0.01|
+|Oak Hill, Austin, Texas, US||5.8||Tianjin, Mainland China||0.0|